MinecraftForge/Documentation/docs/concepts/registries.md

 The event used in registering objects is the `RegistryEvent.Register<T>`.
 The type parameter `T` should be set to the type of the object being registered.
 Calling `#getRegistry` will return the registry, upon which objects are registered with `#register` or `#registerAll`.

-`RegistryEvent.Register<?>` events are fired in this order: first, the `Block` registry, then the `Item` registry, and then all other registries in alphabetical order.

 Here is an example: (the event handler is registered on the *mod event bus*)

 ```java